 The CASA Program: Community Ambassadors for Students from Abroad is designed to encourage interaction between UW-Platteville's international students and the Platteville/tri-state community.
 This program will allow students and community members to explore the tri-state area together, share each other's culture, and discover a new friend.

-The International Student Club (ISC), open to both U.S. and international students, educates and promotes global understanding through learning about different cultures, having fun, and organizing international programs, events, and activities.
-Register on Pioneer Link under "International Student Club."
+The International Club, open to both U.S. and international students, educates and promotes global understanding through learning about different cultures, having fun, and organizing international programs, events, and activities.
+Register on Pioneer Link under "International Club."

 In the Global Amigos Program, new international students are paired with a “Mentor Amigo” who is a current U.S. or international student.
 The Global Amigos Program can be a rewarding experience for all participants as it provides opportunities for cultural and social relationships that can create a foundation for lasting friendships.

 Apply to be an International Student Orientation Leader for the next International Student Orientation!
 Orientation Leaders will help the new international students move in to their dorm rooms, give campus tours, participate in social activities, and serve as a resource for the students during their first few days at UW-Platteville.

 International Night is an event organized by the International Student Club that has taken place on the UW-Platteville campus for over 45 years.
 Currently, International Night takes place once per year during the spring semester.